aditya7iyengar/heimdall/README.md

 ## A Simple Solution for a Simple Use Case

 You need to share your SSN with someone.
-You don't want to say it out loud on phone (you have people around you), and you also don't want send is as an email because it will be readily available to anyone who accesses (and hacks) that email in the future.
+You don't want to say it out loud on phone (you have people around you), and you also don't want send it in an email because it will be readily available to anyone who accesses (or hacks) the recipient email in the future.

 Heimdall allows you to share secure information such as your SSN using a __temporary__ link which disappears in 5 mins or any configurable amount of time.
 In this way, if someone does find a way to get the link in the future, it would likely be expired.
-You can also choose to encrypt the information using AES encryption for added security and the key could be something unique to the receiver (like the name of their first pet).
+You can also choose to encrypt the information using AES encryption (PGP coming soon) for added security and the key could be something unique to the receiver (like the name of their first pet).
 This further decreases the number of people that could decrypt the information.

 ## Local setup

 ### Docker + Ngrok (Recommended)

-I recommend running it using `docker` so you won't have to install all the dependencies on your host machine.
+I recommend running Heimdall using `docker` so you won't have to install all the dependencies on your host machine.

 Once you have `docker` installed, you can just run the following command to